Do you ever see anything on the website and wonder what it means? Well you need wonder no longer!!

 Semi-solid - This term is used to describe many of our colourways.
 A semi-solid colourway is one single colour that is not variegated, but may have some subtle highlights within that colour.
 It usually crochets/knits up with a subtle marled effect.
 This makes it ideal for showing off cables, lace, textured stitches, stranded colourwork, stripes, and as a frame for more variegated colourways.*

 Tink - this is knit backwards and means exactly that; to undo your knitting one stitch at a time.
+We don't really use this anymore so as to avoid possible association with an offensive slur.

 WIP - Work in progress.
 This is the name given to any on-going projects (knit, crochet or other) eg "I have 3 WIPs but am desperate to cast on ....."